rriley/nprp-template/README.md

 * When you compile it, make SURE you are using the letter paper size.
 I do the following:
   1. Create .dvi file with latex
   2. Run dvips -t letter -Ppdf nprp.dvi
   3. Run ps2pdf nprp.ps
-Now you have a PDF file with the right page size and nice looking margins.

 ### Known Bugs
 The title page in the QNRF template uses Cambria.
 This is not easy to